daoxve/Spot/docs/index.md

 ### Support or Contact

-Having trouble with thw app?
-Feel free to [start an issue](https://github.com/thecokerdavid/Spot/issues/new) here or contact [this email](mailto:appsbydavidcoker@gmail.com).
+Having trouble with the app?
+Feel free to [start an issue](https://github.com/thecokerdavid/Spot/issues/new) here or contact [us here](mailto:appsbydavidcoker@gmail.com).